 Stage Purpose Requirement Risk Identification To identify the current and emerging risks that may impact the Company.
 The process requires in-depth knowledge of the Company's strategic and operational objectives, business, markets and structure.

-Stage Purpose Requirement Risk Measurement To quantify the risks to the Company in a consistent manner.
+Risk Measurement To quantify the risks to the Company in a consistent manner.
 Risks within the Company are assessed by considering the 'likelihood' of the risk materialising and the 'impact' should it materialise.
 Risks within the Company are assessed using a 5 x 5 Risk Assessment Matrix.
 Risk Management To carry out an appropriate strategy to address the risk in question.
 Risk mitigation by the use of well documented and robust controls will be the most appropriate approach for the majority of risks.
-Risk Monitoring To ensure that the selected risk management approach is effective, and to keep track of any changes which may impact the risk environment and the level of exposure over time. basis.
-The frequency will depend upon the Risk Reporting To provide the SIL Board, Executive and senior management with an accurate, timely and clear account of the current risk exposure and to highlight any risks to achievement of business objectives. presenting them to the Board.
-Ultimately the
+Risk Monitoring To ensure that the selected risk management approach is effective, and to keep track of any changes which may impact the risk environment and the level of exposure over time.
+Exposure by risk type is monitored on a regular basis.
+The frequency will depend upon the materiality of the risk.
+Risk Reporting To provide the SIL Board, Executive and senior management with an accurate, timely and clear account of the current risk exposure and to highlight any risks to achievement of business objectives.
+This is achieved by taking the most material outputs from the above processes and presenting them to the Board.
+Ultimately the SIL CRO is responsible for ensuring that this aim is met.